DecoupleSearch: Decouple Planning and Search via Hierarchical Reward Modeling: Implementation Details

-We conduct training using 8 A800 GPUs, with the detailed time costs for both labeling and training summarized in \Cref{tab:training-time}.
+\paragraph{Training Cost} We conduct training using 8 NVIDIA A100 80GB GPUs, with the detailed time costs for both labeling and training summarized in \Cref{tab:training-time}.
 As shown, the overall training cost is reasonable, particularly since convergence is typically achieved in about half of the total training time.
 Moreover, MCTS is used only once during offline labeling and introduces no additional overhead during inference.